gyan007/gyan007/README.md

 ## 👋 Hi there\!
 I'm Gyan Thakur\! 🚀

-A passionate Computer Engineering student from Bihar, deeply immersed in the exciting worlds of AI, Machine Learning, and cutting-edge technology.
+A passionate Computer Engineering student, deeply immersed in the exciting worlds of AI, Machine Learning, and cutting-edge technology.
 My journey is fueled by curiosity and a drive to build innovative solutions.

 -----